rn4sh/tmxathon/README.md

 Criteria 4: Deploy your Microservice to OpenShift
 =====
-For this challenge, you will need to deploy your Quarkus Microservcie to Openshift.
+For this challenge, you will need to deploy your Quarkus Microservice to Openshift.
 Remember that your application is using a PostgreSQL DB.

 Hints
 =====